ashtonlance/watch-the-sky-space/README.md

-# vue-stargazing-forecast
+# Watch the Sky

-> A Vue.js project that diplays the current moon phase and days until the next full moon.
+(watchthesky.space)

-> Uses moonmoji for groovy appropriate moon phases (https://github.com/rickycodes/moonmoji)
+> A Vue.js project that diplays the current moon phase and days until the next full moon as well as the forecast for the night

 ## Build Setup